 - International students for whom English is a second language must provide evidence of a Test of English as a Foreign Language (TOEFL) score of at least 600.

 - Two passport-size photos

 The Doctoral Admissions Committee will review the Admissions Portfolios.
-Applicants whose portfolio indicates likely success in the doctoral program will be invited to an interview with one or more members of the Doctoral Admissions Committee in San Diego, following which a final admissions decision will be made.
+Applicants whose portfolio indicates likely success in the post-graduate doctoral program will be invited to an interview with one or more members of the Doctoral Admissions Committee in San Diego, following which a final admissions decision will be made.

 If you are invited for an admissions interview but cannot make the appointment, you can request to have your Admissions Portfolio reviewed for the next session.
 No new materials or fees will be required.
 A second invitation to interview, however, is not guaranteed.